antonyorton/PileResponse.jl/docs/src/tutorial.md

 ````

 ## Pile load test details
-For this tutorial, we consider a pile load test which was carried out at Mobile, Alabama.
-The test comprised a 457 mm diameter, 9.5 mm wall, closed-toe, steel-pipe pile driven to 17.0 m below ground and grouted after driving.
+We consider a pile load test which was carried out at Mobile, Alabama.
+The test comprised a 457 mm diameter, 9.5 mm wall, closed-toe, steel-pipe pile, driven to 17.0 m below ground, and grouted after driving.
 The pile stick up was approximately 0.9 m above ground.\
 \
 Further details of the test can be found at the website of the test organiser [www.fellenius.net](https://www.fellenius.net/).

 ### Pile properties
-The available pile types are listed below
+The available pile types are listed below.

 ````@example tutorial
 prs.list_available_pile_types()
 ````

-We assign pile type, pile length and pile diameter
+We assign pile type, pile length and pile diameter.

 ````@example tutorial
 pile_type = "Driven pile - steel closed ended";
-pile_length = 17.0; # metres
+pile_length = 17.0; # metres below ground
 pile_diameter = 0.457; # metres
 nothing #hide
 ````

-The pile elastic modulus, ``E_{pile}``, is caculated for a steel shell, grout filled circular pile
+The pile elastic modulus, ``E_{pile}``, is caculated for a steel shell, grout filled circular pile.

 ````@example tutorial
 odiam = 0.457;